Mount Howitt: Shelters and alpine huts

 The closest shelter to Mount Howitt is the Vallejo Gantner Hut at Macalister Springs.
-Here there is also a reliable water source provided by a spring water pipe which flows throughout the year, even during drought.
-In the summer of 2013/2014 a new toilet was built at Macalister Springs with southern facing views.
-The toilet is a long-drop toilet, with waste being helicoptered out when it is full.
+There is also a reliable water source provided by a spring-water pipe which flows throughout the year, even during drought.
+In the summer of 2013-2014, a new toilet was built at Macalister Springs with southern-facing views.
+It is a long-drop toilet, with waste being helicoptered out when the effluent tank is full.

+Paleontology

+Fossil species from the Late Devonian are known, such as the lobe-finned fish Beelarongia.

 In popular culture

 The area around Mount Howitt is a setting for the Tomorrow series of books by John Marsden.
-In these books he changes the name of the nearby Cross Cut Saw to Tailor's Stitch, and the Devils Staircase to Satan's Steps.
+In the books, he changes the name of the nearby Cross Cut Saw to Tailor's Stitch, and the Devils Staircase to Satan's Steps.

 The 1982 film The Man from Snowy River was filmed in the area around Mount Howitt.
 Perhaps most prominent of the locations that appears in the film is at Hells Window, on Mount Magdala, which is connected to Mount Howitt via Big Hill.